 Impacts caused by one project, which may be considered minor and insignificant, can combine with other environmental impacts from existing or planned development.
 When taken in combination, these impacts could be likely to have significant effects on the environment.

-Existing development in the surrounding area predominantly comprises institutional and residential uses with a church to the south and a housing scheme to the south and east and dispersed housing to the north.
+Existing development in the surrounding area predominantly comprises commercial, educational and residential uses.